Event information

 This example gives two methods for detecting then handling events with an link element.
 One is written using the standard HTML syntax and one of which is written using JavaScript syntax.
 It will extract the mouse button that triggered the event.
 Note: this may not work with 'click' events.

-There is also the oncontextmenu event that fires in a few browsers when a user activates their context menu, but that is not the same thing, since it also covers Ctrl+Click on Macs, and the context menu key on Windows and Linux/UNIX (and is also not very well supported).
+There is also the oncontextmenu event that fires in most current browsers when a user activates their context menu, but that is not the same thing, since it also covers Ctrl+Click on Macs, and the context menu key on Windows and Linux/UNIX.

 The mouse button is passed using either the which or button properties.
 With 'which', 1 is left button, 2 is middle button, 3 is right button.
 With button, the standard says that 0 is left button, 1 is middle button, 2 is right button, but in IE compatible browsers, 1 is left button, 4 is middle button, 2 is right button.
 Escape/Evo 5 uses a totally different numbering system, 1 is left button, 2 is middle button, 0 is right button - I suggest you ignore Escape/Evo.

-The only time you should ever detect a button is when you want, for example, to create a drag-drop type effect, and you want to ensure they are using the left (normal dragging) button.
+The only time you should detect a button is when you want, for example, to create a drag-drop type effect, and you want to ensure they are using the left (normal dragging) button.
 You should never abuse it to break the user's context menu, as that will only make your site inaccessible, and annoying for your users, and is not reliable anyway.
+While it is possible in many browsers to detect and replace the user's context menu (for example, to provide a DHTML menu with options relating to the item that the user clicked), you should avoid applying this to the entire document, as many users use their context menu for navigation, and will have problems using your page if you prevent them from opening the browser's context menu.

 handler function, and has access to all the usual function information, such as the attributes collection.